Penguin activities are so fun! These penguin perler beads are perfect if you love this cute animal from the southern hemisphere.

 This pattern uses 35 white, 149 black, and 22 cheddar beads.
 You can see how to assemble this pattern here.

 Did you enjoy these penguin perler beads?
 Let me know in the comments!
-I’d love for you to check out these other posts:
+I’d love for you to check out these other pattern posts: